 Visual Difficulties

 It is important to be aware that this is a separate condition from dyslexia, and any treatment of visual difficulties is not treatment for dyslexia.
-However some dyslexics find it easier to read text that is on coloured backgrounds rather than white.
+However, some dyslexics find it easier to read text that is on coloured backgrounds rather than white.
 Black text on a white background may seem to glare or even flash, making it difficult to focus on the words and causing fatigue.
-In more extreme cases words can seem to float around the page and become distorted.
+In more extreme cases words may seem to float around the page and become distorted.